 Other free live streaming platforms have similar limitations.
 Periscope, Facebook Live, and similar apps aren’t ideal for business users for the same reasons.
 These platforms restrict your options, insert their own corporate branding, and provide no support for users.

-Professional platforms like Brightcove and Livestream remedy some of these issues, but these servie providers can be prohibitively expensive.
-They also tend to restrict many important features except to big-budget clients.
+Professional platforms like Brightcove and Vimeo remedy some of these issues, but these service providers can be prohibitively expensive.
+They also tend to restrict many important features to big-budget clients.

 Why is DaCast an ideal video streaming host?